High School Story

-High School Story was a mobile device video game developed and published by Pixelberry Studios in September 2013.
+High School Story was a mobile device video game developed and published by Pixelberry Studios in September 13, 2013.
 It was available on iPhone and iPod formats, and it could be purchased through the App Store or the Google Store on Android.
 The game served as a sister story to Surviving High School, as some recognizable characters from the latter (Autumn, Wes, Owen, Kimi) are either included into or simply make appearances in the former.
 On June 4, 2018, Pixelberry Studios announced that it would be ending support for the game in the following weeks.

-On July 15, 2022, Pixelberry Studios announced that High School Story will have its servers permanently shut down on August 10, 2022.
+On July 15, 2022, Pixelberry Studios announced that High School Story would have its servers permanently shut down on August 10, 2022.

 Gameplay

 High School Story was a choice-based simulation game.
 The player is a student attempting to build their own high school, with no given name.
 In order to build up the school, the player must complete quests to progress through the story, obtain Classmates (who are categorized by their cliques), Hangouts (where Students can 'hang out'), and Land Plots (to put Hangouts and other various Decorations).
 The player is able to not only customize their appearance, but also the appearances of all other students in the school, excluding main characters created by the game (Autumn, Payton, Julian, etc.).
 In order to get Hangouts and Land Plots, the player needs to acquire Coins and Rings.
 The player receives coins and rings from finishing quests, though they can also purchase coins and rings with real money in the Store.
 Coins can also be collected from Hangouts, as each student produces a certain amount of coins per hour depending on their type and level.
 In the beginning of the game, the player is able to choose their gender and type, though they are only able to choose from three particular cliques: Nerd, Prep, or Jock.
 There are various types in High School Story which range from basic types such as a Jock, Nerd or Prep to "combined" classmates like Cheerleader, Gamer or Student Government, and the player can gain other students through two different methods: They can either buy students from Admissions using Coins or Rings, or they can try "Partying" to get the type of student they want.
 Partying is a game mechanic which allows players to gain special classmates without having to pay directly for them in Admissions.
 All parties take place in Party Central, which can be found in the Buildings tab for 1000 coins and is unlocked after a certain quest is completed.
 The player may only have one Party Central and therefore can only send two classmates to party at a time.